Saturday, October 29, 2022

 The food served there is really good.
 The satisfied smiles speak for it all!

 The homestay where we put up for two nights is a double-story bungalow.
 It has seven rooms, two of which are single rooms.
-Unlike OTM BP Homestay, the common lounge and kitchen are really small.
+Unlike OTM BP Homestay, the common lounge and kitchen of this homestay are really small.

 While the majong gang preferred to spend time in the majong sessions in the homestay, we instead chose to do a bit of exploration around the homestay's neighbourhood.